 Hard inquiries are when you give lenders permission to review your credit history as a way to show them your borrowing history or your ability to pay.
 This is a standard part of the lending process, especially with credit cards or mortgages.

 Wherever they originate from, hard inquiries from these lenders show on your credit file for two years.
 Luckily, according to CreditKarma, the impact is minimal with it only lowering your credit score by a point or two for a short period (roughly a year).

 If you’ve received mailers from credit cards or loan agencies saying you’re pre-approved, you have experienced a soft inquiry.
-Soft inquiries are widely associated with background checks like the one performed when you receive a new job.
+Soft inquiries include background checks that a new employer may perform when you start a new job.

 Soft inquiries may show on your credit report depending on the agency.
 However, unlike hard inquiries, these versions do not affect your credit score.

 A debt becoming “in collections” usually refers to the original lender transferring the debt to a third-party administrator in an attempt to recollect some or all of the money owed.
 This transfer typically occurs 180 or more days after your last payment, as explained by Debt.com.

 Collections can occur for just about any bill, including medical debt and even overdue rental fines.
 The report will be there for seven to ten years from the first reported late payment (as described above).

 If you pay your collections bill, your credit history will reflect the payment.
 It will appear as “Paid Collection,” and will continue to appear for seven years.

 Public records for financial transactions can refer to several different court judgments.
 The most common of which, outside of bankruptcies, are tax liens, or the failure to pay your federal, state, or local taxes.